From Excellent Advise for Living – Kevin Kelly

 Make-up, Toiletries, First Aid, and Safety

 All of my toiletries, first aid, and repair items can fit into a quart size Glad BigZip plastic bag.
 In recent years I have switched to a small nylon bag to avoid creating plastic waste.
 I now use a 100sense body bar carried in a flatpak soap case which removes my need to bring “liquids”.
-Liquids normally need to be taken out of your bag when passing through security and must be in containers no larger than 3 oz.
+Liquids normally need to be taken out of your bag when passing through security and must be in containers no larger than 3 oz / 100ml.
 In the past I have been able to reuse containers made for samples and items provided by hotels.
 If you can’t find containers to reuse, you could buy some from easytraveler.
 Don’t take full-size items (normal size bar of soap or a tube of toothpaste), but use the travel/sample size, if not a smaller amount in an appropriately size container.
 Hint: try measuring the amount of toiletries you use for the duration of your trip when at home, and then pack that amount.
-For example, a full size (6.3oz) shampoo/body bar gets me through approximately 170 showers.
+For example, a full size (6.3oz) shampoo/body bar gets me through >200 showers.
 In parts of the world, toilet paper is not common, nor are flush toilets.
-You might want to bring some toilet paper / wipes.
+You might want to bring some toilet paper / wipes or a bidet attachment for your water bottle.

 Dehydration can be an issue for travelers, especially when you are flying.
 Make sure you drink enough.
 Safe drinking water is extremely important.
 In some countries, the tap water is not safe to drink.
 These days the filters are small, easy to use, and extremely effective.
 Make sure whatever filter you get is able to remove or kill viruses.
 You should always have something to carry safe water in.
+I have some notes about treating and carrying water.
 I like the Platypus Water Bags because they are durable and collapse nearly flat and Zojirushi Double Walled Mug because it insulated better than any other double wall container I have tested and has a flawless design.

 Pick-pockets are common in some locations, especially where travelers/tourists carry significantly more money than the average daily local wage.
 Naïve rich tourist (and that is how we are viewed most places) are often careless, and might have more than a month’s wages for the easy taking.
 Don’t be a victim.
-Carry your valuables in a travel wallet under your clothing.
+People with good situational awareness can be safe carrying the wallet in a front pants or inside jacket pocket.
+I would recommend most people carry their valuables in a travel wallet under there clothing.
 Note: the classic travel wallets don’t work well for all people.
 For example, short women who need to wear dresses might have problems finding security wallets which do not create an unsightly bulge not to mention being able to get to the wallet without undressing.
 I have found that the ankle security wallets work pretty well.
 There are also a number of the travel companies sell vests which are specifically designed for traveling.
 These vests have pockets inside which can be sealed against pickpockets.
 While some travel vests make you look like a foreign correspondent (lots of oversize pockets), there are a number of very fashionable vests which can add color to wardrobe and don’t make you stand out as a “tourist / photo-journalist”.

 Flying with Children

 Flying with infants is fairly strait forward.
-Then sleep along.
+They tend to sleep alot.
 When they are awake play is easily done in the seat.
 You make sure they are drinking or sucking on something when the plane is taking off and landing to encourage their ears to equalize.
 Toddlers are a real challenge.
 They want to MOVE.
 Most have a short attention.
 Having an infant as a lap kids was no big deal.
 A toddler as a lap kid is typically an exercise in patiences and good humor.
-If you can afford to buy a seat for them, I would strongly encourage you doing that.
-You go, especially if it a long flight is for you and your child to survive, ideally in good humor.
+If you can afford to buy a seat for them, I would strongly encourage you doing that, especially if it a long flight.
 Whatever rules, practices etc you have at home… hold onto them loosely while flying.
 For example: no screen time, if a movie or iPad entertains them, take the win.
 Key is to recognize when your child’s attention span is at its limit and introduce some new activity.
 Things that worked for us, or we have seen work for others:

 - Age appropriate applications / videos